Rapid training of Hamiltonian graph networks using random features: Ablation studies

 \section{Ablation studies}

-We vary the widths of the encoders and linear layers to understand how they affect the mean squared error defined on the true and predicted trajectories.
-The message encoder's width is chosen by subtracting the width of the hidden layer from the width of the linear layer in the ablation study, i.e., $d_M = d_L-d_h$. \Cref{fig:abl_widths} and \Cref{tab:ablation} reveal that increasing either the linear layer width $d_L$ or the hidden dimension $d_h$ while keeping the other parameter fixed, consistently reduces the mean squared error.
+We vary the widths of the encoders and linear layers to understand how they affect the mean squared error defined on the true and predicted solutions.
+We experimented with the Hamiltonian \(\mathcal{H}_2\) explained in \Cref{section:results:zero-shot}, chain of 8 nodes in 2D.
+We evaluated the model on the training and testing sets with 2000 samples each in the phase space and report the test errors.
+The message encoder's width is chosen by subtracting the width of the hidden layer from the width of the linear layer in the ablation study, i.e., $d_M = d_L-d_h$. \Cref{fig:abl_widths} and \Cref{tab:ablation} reveal that increasing either the linear layer width $d_L$ or the hidden dimension $d_h$ while keeping the other parameter fixed consistently reduces the mean squared error.
+In the same experiment, we also computed the condition number \(\kappa(Z) = \frac{\sigma_1}{\sigma_n}\) in terms of the singular values \(\sigma_1 > \dots > \sigma_n\) of the matrix \(Z\) associated with the linear system in \Cref{eq:fully-linear-system} to assess the sensitivity of the solution.
+We avoided the bias term when computing the condition, as it was only used to fit the integration constant in practice. \Cref{tab:ablation-cond} reveals larger values as the system size (network width \(d_L\)) increases, but increasing the feature width of the encoders \(d_h\) slightly stabilizes the system for large network widths, as expected.

+We additionally vary the number of message passes (\#msg) by recursively applying the local-pooling \(h^V_j \gets \sum_{i \in \mathcal{N}_j}{h^V_i}\) aggregating the node encodings \(h^V_i\) of the neighboring nodes \(i \in \mathcal{N}_j\) (\#msg$-1$ times), and then applying the final message scheme explained in \Cref{section:method:model:message-passing} with two different schemes: summing (\(h^V_j \gets \sum_{i \in \mathcal{N}_j}{h^V_i}\)) and averaging \((h^V_j \gets \frac{1}{|\mathcal{N}_j|} \sum_{i \in \mathcal{N}_j}{h^V_i}\)). \Cref{tab:ablation-message-passing} reveals that having multiple message-passes can improve the accuracy for the 8-particle mass-spring system when averaging is used.
+We believe that summing works better than averaging because it implicitly encodes the node degree information by aggregating the neighboring messages.
+Each neighboring message is the output of a \texttt{softplus} activation function and has non-negative values.
+In all the other experiments presented in this paper, we use only a single message pass and do not optimize the number of message passes, as all the ground truth systems we consider only require a single step of neighborhood information.